flightctl/flightctl-ansible/README.md

 ### Integration Tests

 Integration tests are dependent on:
-- A flightctl instance the tests can hit
+- A Flight Control instance the tests can hit
-- The flightctl_host var inside integration_config.yml set to the running flightctl api service
+- The flightctl_host var inside integration_config.yml set to the running Flight Control API service

 The easiest way to run tests locally is to:
 - Run `make deploy` from the main flightctl repository